gf-eaton/procedures/WSL2.md

 # wsl-debian
 HOW to install and work with WSL (Debian)

+Duration : 17 minutes (most of it for downloading the OS the first time only)

 ## Installing WSL with distro Debian

 Steps :
- 1. Requirements
+ 1. Meet requirements
- 2. Installing
+ 2. Installing WSL 2
- 3. Config DNS resolution
+ 3. Config DNS resolution in Linux
  4. Updating OS, Install Apps
  5. Config Apps

 ### requirements
  - [ ] Windows 10/11 up to date
  - [ ] Command line prompt knowledge
- - [ ] 17 minutes (most of it for downloading the OS the first time only)
  - [ ] putty or MobaXterm (for ssh connectivity)

 #### in command prompt cmd (as administrator)